Representer Theorems for Metric and Preference Learning: Geometric Insights and Algorithms: Kernelized Algorithms for Metric and Preference Learning

-In Section \ref{sec:empirical}, we established representer theorems for metric and preference learning in a general Hilbert space.
+In Section \ref{sec:repr-thms}, we established representer theorems for metric and preference learning in a general Hilbert space.
 Now, we turn our attention to the case of reproducing kernel Hilbert spaces (RKHS).
 Specifically, we aim to apply Theorem \ref{thm:reper} and Theorem \ref{thm:triplet_repr} in the context of RKHS so that we formulate problems in Euclidean spaces for practical application.
 To this end, we consider the setting where $\mathcal{X}=\R^{d}$ and $k$ is a kernel on $\mathcal{X}$.
 Let $\mathcal{H}_{k}$ denote the RKHS associated with $k$.
-Next, we assume that $S^{\prime}=\{s_{1},...,s_{m}\}\subset \mathcal{X}$ is a set of embedded items in $\mathcal{X}$.
-Next, using $k$, for $1\le i\le m$, we can associate the following in $\mathcal{H}_{k}$,

-and therefore we can transform the problem into $\mathcal{H}_{k}$ as in Section \ref{sec:empirical}.
-Now Theorem \ref{thm:reper} and Theorem \ref{thm:triplet_repr} apply to convert infinite dimensional optimization to finite dimensional equivalent.
-The following proposition finds an equivalent optimization in finite dimensional Euclidean space. \begin{prop} Assume
+Next, we assume that $S^{\prime}=\{s_{1},...,s_{m}\}\subset \mathcal{X}$ is a set of embedded samples in $\mathcal{X}$.
+Next, using $k$, for $1\le i\le m$, we can associate the following in $\mathcal{H}_{k}$, $x_{i}:=k(s_{i},\cdot)$, and therefore we can transform the problem into $\mathcal{H}_{k}$ as in Section \ref{sec:repr-thms}.
+Now Theorem \ref{thm:reper} and Theorem \ref{thm:triplet_repr} apply to convert infinite dimensional optimization to finite-dimensional equivalent.
+The following proposition finds an equivalent optimization in finite-dimensional Euclidean space. \begin{prop} Assume $S=\{k(\cdot,s_{1}),...,k(\cdot,s_{m})\}$, forms a linearly independent set.
+Then: \begin{itemize} \item Solutions of \ref{eq:finite-representer} and \ref{eq:FT} can be represented in terms of kernel terms as follows,